I am broadly interested in three topics:

 E. Aceves-Bueno, S. Miller, J. Cornejo-Donoso, and S.D.
 Gaines.
-Cooperation as a solution to shared resources in territorial use rights in fisheries [Revision requested at Ecological Applications].
+2020.
+Cooperation as a solution to shared resources in territorial use rights in fisheries.
+Ecological Applications.
+Paper

 S. Miller and R. Startz.
 2019.
 Feasible Generalized Least Squares Using Machine Learning.
 Economics Letters.
 Paper